2009: The weather was ideal for growing ripe grapes!

 COLOUR: Very beautiful dark ruby-red colour with intense purple highlights.

-BOUQUET: Complex and refined.
+NOSE: Complex and refined.
 Overtones of spice, liquorice, coffee, and dark chocolate and showing attractive hints of black cherry with aeration.

 PALATE: Concentrated, rich, tasty, and generous.
 Spicy, fruity flavours.
 Truly beautiful balance on the aftertaste with rape, fresch tannin.